vedantt21/nos3-mantle/docs/wiki/Scenario_cFS.md

 This scenario was developed to provide an overview of the core Flight System (cFS) as implemented in the NASA Operational Simulator for Small Satellites (NOS3).

 The "little c" in cFS signifies its design as a lean, modular core, built as an extension of the core Flight Executive (cFE).
 While cFE provides the fundamental services for application loading, event logging, and resource management, cFS expands this functionality through:
-* An Operating System Abstraction Layer (OSAL) and Platform Support Layer (PSP) enabling portability across various flight hardware
+* An Operating System Abstraction Layer (OSAL) and Platform Support Layer (PSP) enabling portability across various flight hardware.
-* A collection of reusable applications that can be configured for specific mission requirements
+* A collection of reusable applications that can be configured for specific mission requirements.
-* A standardized framework for developing mission-specific components
+* A standardized framework for developing mission-specific components.

 NOS3 serves as a specialized distribution of cFS, incorporating customized components while maintaining compatibility with the upstream codebase.
 This approach allows teams to benefit from community updates while contributing improvements back to the open-source ecosystem.